Whether you are a computer novice or a computer expert there will be

 - EMAIL CLIENT.
 Program you use to send

 and receive emails.
-Outlook Express, Eudora, Netscape Communicator
+Gmail, AOL, Outlook

 - EXABYTE A thousand million GIGABYTES.

-That's a lot of bites
+That's a lot of bytes

 - EXIF The information that is kept with